 The number of schemes sifted by Federated Areas and submitted by scheme promoters far exceeded expectation and their combined value was approximately three times the maximum potential funding envisaged to be available over the next two years.
 As such, a proportionate approach was taken - rather than reviewing all of a scheme's Business Case against all criteria, if a 'showstopper' was identified the business case review was halted.
 Many of the projects which were sifted out made a strong case for investment and presented strong project proposals but the assessment identified potential issues, such as deliverability constraints which may impact on the ability to spend the LGF within the tight timescales available.
-Further detail on these showstopper risks is set out in Table 3.

 In short, a business case assessment was halted if any substantive issue or risk was identified which rendered the scheme unsuitable for LGF3b funding based on the information presented in the Business Case and the assessment criteria agreed by the SELEP Strategic Board.
-Schemes were assessed in three batches: